-Monarda didyma, Bergamot or Bee Balm, Horsemint, Oswego tea, Monarda coccinea is a member of the Lamiaceae family of plants.
-The leaves are fragrant and it was named after Spanish botanist Nicolás Monardes from the 1500s.
-It is a herbaceous perennial with lanceolate leaves.
-The flowers are pink and hermaphroditic (contain male and female organs) and appear in the summer.
+Monarda didyma, commonly known as Bergamot or Bee Balm, Horsemint, Oswego tea, or Monarda coccinea, is a fascinating member of the Lamiaceae family of plants.
+Named after the Spanish botanist Nicolás Monardes from the 1500s, this herbaceous perennial is beloved for its fragrant leaves and vibrant flowers.